prometheus/docs/snippets/saved_replies.md

 Thanks for your report.
 It looks as if this is actually a question about usage and not development.

-To make your question, and all replies, easier to find, we suggest you move this over to our [user mailing list](https://groups.google.com/forum/#!forum/prometheus-users); for more interactive help, but no long-term archive, or search function, join or our [IRC channel](https://webchat.freenode.org/?channels=prometheus), #prometheus on irc.freenode.net.
+To make your question, and all replies, easier to find, we suggest you move this over to our [user mailing list](https://groups.google.com/forum/#!forum/prometheus-users), which you can also search.
+If you prefer more interactive help, join or our [IRC channel](https://webchat.freenode.org/?channels=prometheus), #prometheus on irc.freenode.net.
+Please be aware that our IRC channel has no logs, is not searchable, and that people might not answer quickly if they are busy or asleep.
+If in doubt, you should choose the mailing list.

 If you think this is not purely a support question, feel free to comment in here or take the underlying issues to our [developer mailing list](https://groups.google.com/forum/#!forum/prometheus-developers).